alanxoc3/alanxoc3.github.io/_posts/2019-06-26-what-if-we-reversed-asteroids.md

 ---
 layout: post
-title:  "What if we Reversed Asteroids?"
+title:  "What if we reversed asteroids?"
 categories: blog
 tags: [pico-8, game]
 ---